dotnet/docs-aspire/docs/storage/azure-storage-blobs-integration.md

     static settings => settings.DisableHealthChecks  = true);
 ```

-You can also set up the `BlobClientOptions` using `Action<IAzureClientBuilder<BlobServiceClient, BlobClientOptions>> configureClientBuilder` delegate, the second parameter of the `AddAzureBlobClient` method.
+You can also set up the <xref:Azure.Storage.Blobs.BlobClientOptions> using `Action<IAzureClientBuilder<BlobServiceClient, BlobClientOptions>> configureClientBuilder` delegate, the second parameter of the `AddAzureBlobClient` method.
 For example, to set the first part of user-agent headers for all requests issues by this client:

 ```csharp
 builder.AddAzureBlobClient(